josh-tk/josh-tk/README.md

 ## 👋 Hi, I’m @josh-tk
-- 👀 I’m interested in wieghtlifting, badminton, cooking and house music
+- 👀 I’m interested in wieghtlifting, badminton, cooking and [house music](https://www.mixcloud.com/InfluencerCulture)
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning how to DJ and getting a perfect sear on Steak
 - 🎧 Currently listening to Because of Art
-- ⚡ Fun fact: I met Vint Cerf when I was in high school!
+- ⚡ Fun fact: I met Vint Cerf when I was in high school

 ```bash